Gardaí make further arrests in Munster sex abuse inquiry

 It is also alleged that while some of the child victims were abused by people known to them, strangers were also facilitated in sexually abusing children.

-The suspects in custody on Monday night in the Munster region were detained under Section 4 of the Criminal Justice Act.
+The suspects in custody on Monday night in Garda stations on Southern and Western Regions of An Garda Síochána were detained under Section 4 of the Criminal Justice Act.
 It allows for suspects to be questioned for up to 24 hours without charge.